wtsi-hgi/QTLight/README.md

 4. Prepeare the input.nf parameters file:
      ```console
         params {
             method = 'single_cell'
             // Options: 'single_cell' or 'bulk'
             // - If 'single_cell': phenotype_file must be a .h5ad file (AnnData object)
-      // - If 'bulk': phenotype_file should point to gene expression count tables (e.g., STAR featureCounts outputs)
+            // - If 'bulk': phenotype_file should point to raw count matrices (e.g., STAR/featureCounts outputs)

-      input_vcf = '/path/to/genotype.vcf'
+            input_vcf = false
-      // Optional if using preprocessed genotypes (e.g., PGEN, BED, or BGEN)
+            // Optional if using preprocessed genotypes.
-      // Leave blank if providing `preprocessed_pgen_file`, `preprocessed_bed_file`, or `preprocessed_bgen_file`
+            // Leave as false or empty if providing one of:

-      genotype_phenotype_mapping_file = ''
-      // A TSV with three columns: [Genotype_ID    Phenotype_ID    Sample_Category]
+            //   - params.genotypes.preprocessed_pgen_file
-      // - Genotype_ID: must match the IID in PLINK .psam/.fam/.pvar
+            //   - params.genotypes.preprocessed_bed_file
-      // - Phenotype_ID: sample ID from expression data
+            //   - params.genotypes.preprocessed_bgen_file
-      // - Sample_Category: optional grouping column (e.g., stimulation/timepoint); if not needed, set all values to 'default'

-      annotation_file = './path/to/annotation.gtf'
+            genotype_phenotype_mapping_file = '/path/to/geno_pheno_mapping.tsv'
             // Required.
-Defines genomic coordinates of features (e.g., genes, peaks).
-      // Accepts either:
-      // - A standard GTF file (recommended for gene-level QTLs)
-      // - A custom 4-column TSV with no header, containing:
+TSV file with:
+            //   [Genotype_ID    Phenotype_ID    Sample_Category]
+            // - Genotype_ID: must match PLINK IID (in .psam/.fam/.pvar)
+            // - Phenotype_ID: must match sample ID in h5ad `.obs`
+            // - Sample_Category: optional grouping label (e.g., 'default', 'stimA')

+            annotation_file = '/path/to/annotation.gtf'
+            // Required.
+Gene annotation in GTF format OR custom 4-column TSV:
             //   [feature_id  start  end  chromosome]
-      //   Example:
-      //     ENSG00000160072   1471765   1497848   1
-      // The pipeline will extract TSS/midpoint depending on the `position` setting.
+            // The coordinate used (TSS vs midpoint) is controlled by `position`

-      phenotype_file = 'path/to/adata.h5ad'
+            phenotype_file = '/path/to/input_expression.h5ad'
-      // - For 'single_cell': must be a .h5ad file containing raw or normalized counts
+            // For 'single_cell': must be an .h5ad file with raw or normalized counts
-      // - For 'bulk': can point to a folder with STAR/featureCounts matrices (one per sample)
+            // For 'bulk': a gene expression matrix (TSV or folder of STAR outputs)

+            aggregation_columns = 'cell_type'
+            // Comma-separated column(s) in `.obs` used for pseudobulk aggregation
+            // E.g., 'cell_type', 'Azimuth:predicted.celltype.l2'

+            aggregation_subentry = ''
+            // Optional.
+If provided, restricts analysis to these sublevels within aggregation_columns
+            // E.g., 'Mono,B,Platelet'

+            aggregation_method = 'dMean,dSum'
+            // Aggregation methods to apply: dMean = average expression, dSum = summed counts
+            // Can provide both, comma-separated

+            split_aggregation_adata = true
+            // Whether to split .h5ad by Sample_Category before aggregating

+            sample_column = 'pheno_id'
+            // Column in `.obs` with sample/donor ID (can be same as gt_id_column)

-      aggregation_collumn = 'Azimuth:predicted.celltype.l2'
+            gt_id_column = 'pheno_id'
-      // Used when method = 'single_cell'
-      // This should match a column in the `.obs` of the h5ad file
+            // Column in `.obs` used to match with Genotype_ID in mapping file

-      // Defines how cells are grouped for pseudobulk aggregation (e.g., by cell type or cluster)
+            norm_method = 'NONE'
+            // Normalisation strategy for bulk datasets: DESEQ | TMM | NONE

+            dMean_norm_method = 'cp10k'
+            // Normalization method to apply before dMean aggregation.
+            // Options:
+            //   - 'cp10k'         : Total-count normalize to 10,000 UMIs/cell, then log1p
+            //   - 'pf_log1p_pf'   : Pseudofactor normalization → log1p → pseudofactor again
+            //   - 'NONE'          : No normalization; original file passed through unchanged

+            //
+            // Notes:
+            // - Raw count matrix is expected to be in `adata.X` or `adata.layers['counts']`
+            // - If not present, the pipeline assumes `adata.X` is raw and warns the user

+            filter_method = 'None'
+            // Gene filtering strategy before PCA/QTL: HVG | filterByExpr | None

+            inverse_normal_transform = 'FALSE'
+            // Whether to apply inverse normal transform post-normalisation

+            windowSize = 500000
+            // Window size (+/- bp) around gene TSS or midpoint for cis-QTL

+            percent_of_population_expressed = 0.05
+            // Minimum fraction of individuals in which gene must be expressed

+           inverse_normal_transform = 'FALSE'
+            // Apply inverse normal transformation to data after normalization (if TRUE)

+            n_min_cells = '5'
+            // Minimum cells per individual per celltype to include in QTL

+            n_min_individ = '25'
+            // Minimum individuals with valid expression to include gene

+            maf = 0.01
+            hwe = 0.000001
+            numberOfPermutations = 1000

+            covariates {
+                nr_phenotype_pcs = '2,4'
+                // Comma-separated values.
+Each entry defines how many phenotype PCs to use per model.

+                nr_genotype_pcs = 4
+                // Number of genotype PCs to include in the model for population structure correction.

+                genotype_pc_filters = '--indep-pairwise 50 5 0.2'
+                // PLINK2 parameters used to calculate genotype PCs if not provided.

+                genotype_pcs_file = ''
+                // Optional.
+Path to precomputed genotype PCs (TSV)
+                // Format: rows = PC names, columns = sample IDs (must match .psam IIDs)
+                // Ensure it includes at least `nr_genotype_pcs` components.

                 extra_covariates_file = ''
-      // Optional: path to a TSV file with additional covariates.
+                // Optional.
+Path to a TSV file with additional covariates (numeric only!)
-      // - Format: rows = covariate names, columns = sample IDs (matching genotype IDs, i.e., IID)
-      // - These covariates will be included alongside principal components in SAIGE/TensorQTL models.
+                // These will be added to the model along with PCs.
-      // Example:
                 //
-      //         sample   682_683  683_684  684_685  685_686  686_687  687_688  688_689  689_690  690_691  691_692  692_693  693_694
-      //         cov1          1        2        0        2        2        3        2        1        0        0        0        1
+                // Format:
+                //     covariate   S1   S2   S3 ...
+                //     Age         35   40   29
+                //     BMI         22   27   24
                 //
-      // - Sample IDs must match the IID column in the PLINK .psam or genotype_phenotype_mapping_file.
+                // - First column: covariate names
+                // - First row: header with sample IDs (must match genotype IIDs)
+                // - All values must be strictly numeric (no categories, booleans, or NA)
+                // - Missing values are not allowed — impute or remove samples upstream.
+            }

+            genotypes {
+                subset_genotypes_to_available = false
+                // If true: subset genotype data to only individuals found in expression data
+                // (useful for large genotype datasets)

+                use_gt_dosage = true
+                // If true: use genotype dosages (DS field in VCF or PGEN format)
+                // If false: use hard-called genotypes (GT field from VCF or PLINK BED)

+                preprocessed_pgen_file = '/path/to/pgen_dir/'
+                // Path to directory containing a PLINK2 dataset: .pgen, .psam, .pvar
+                // This should be a clean folder with only one PLINK2 trio.

+                preprocessed_bed_file = ''
+                // Optional: path to PLINK1 dataset (BED format)
+                // Folder should contain matching .bed, .bim, .fam

+                preprocessed_bgen_file = ''
+                // Optional: path to BGEN file (for LIMIX only)
+                // Must include .bgen, .sample, and .bgi index
+            }
         }
     ```
     example genotype_phenotype_mapping_file
     |Genotype	|RNA	|Sample_Category|